Directly to the content

 For fasting to act as a health-promoting stimulus, certain conditions must be met:

-The body needs time to get used to fasting - especially when it comes to longer periods of fasting or new fasting protocols.
-Fasting that is too abrupt or extreme can overtax the body, which can manifest itself in symptoms such as headaches, weakness or concentration problems.
+The body needs time to get used to fasting – especially when it comes to longer fasting phases or new fasting protocols.
+Abrupt or extreme fasting can overwhelm the body, which may manifest in symptoms such as headaches, weakness, or concentration problems.

 Fasting is not a "one-size-fits-all" approach.
-Factors such as age, gender, metabolism, hormonal status and existing illnesses influence how well the body responds to fasting.
-Women in the premenopausal phase or people with metabolic diseases often need individually adapted fasting times to avoid negative effects such as hormonal imbalances.
+Factors such as age, gender, metabolism, hormonal status, and existing diseases influence how well the body responds to fasting.
+Women in the premenopausal phase or individuals with metabolic disorders often require individually tailored fasting periods to avoid negative effects such as hormonal imbalances.

 • Short fasting (12–16 hours): Promotes regeneration and activates processes such as ketosis and autophagy without putting too much strain on the body.

-• Prolonged fasting (24-72 hours): Can initiate deeper repair processes, but requires careful planning and medical monitoring to avoid overloading or nutrient deficiencies.
+• Longer fasting (24–72 hours): Can initiate deeper repair processes but requires careful planning and medical supervision to avoid overload or nutrient deficiency.

-• Chronic fasting or excessive calorie restriction: Can put the body in a state of chronic stress, disrupt hormone regulation and increase the risk of health problems, such as loss of muscle mass or disruption of the menstrual cycle.
+• Chronic fasting or excessive calorie restriction: can put the body into a state of chronic stress, disrupt hormone regulation, and increase the risk of health problems, e.g., through the breakdown of muscle mass or disturbances in the menstrual cycle.

-Fasting is a natural and scientifically proven method of promoting health.
-It can activate regenerative processes, optimize the metabolism and have anti-inflammatory and cell-protecting effects.
-The following applies: even short periods of fasting, such as fasting at night, provide positive stimuli, while extending the fasting interval (primarily with an earlier evening meal) can increase the health benefits.
+Fasting is a natural and scientifically based method for promoting health.
+It can activate regenerative processes, optimize metabolism, and unfold anti-inflammatory as well as cell-protective effects.
+It is important to note: Even short fasting phases, such as overnight fasting, provide positive stimuli, and extending the fasting interval (primarily with an earlier intake of the evening meal) can enhance health benefits.

-However, fasting is not a universally suitable concept, but requires individual adaptation.
-In certain phases of life, such as during pregnancy, breastfeeding or adolescence, as well as with certain illnesses such as gout or eating disorders, fasting can potentially do more harm than good.
-Too frequent or too intensive food restriction can also reverse the positive stimulus into stressful "metabolic" stress.
+However, fasting is not a universally suitable concept, but requires individual adjustment.
+In certain life phases, such as during pregnancy, breastfeeding, or adolescence, as well as in certain diseases like gout or eating disorders, fasting can potentially cause more harm than good.
+Too frequent or too intense food restriction can also reverse the positive stimulus into stressful "metabolic" stress.

-With growing scientific evidence, fasting is establishing itself not only as a preventive measure, but also increasingly as a complementary therapy option.
-The key is a mindful approach that takes personal circumstances into account in order to make the most of the health benefits and minimize potential risks.
+With growing scientific evidence, fasting is establishing itself not only as a preventive measure but increasingly also as a complementary therapy option.
+A mindful approach that considers personal conditions is crucial to optimally utilize health benefits and minimize potential risks.

 Quellen